 Award ceremony and winners

 Five winners will be chosen by our panel of judges.
-The panel of judges for this year consists of chairman Sir Harold Evans (Editor-at-large at Reuters), Sylvie Kauffmann (editorial director Le Monde), Jørgen Ejbøl (Vice Chairman Jyllands-Posten Foundation), Yevgenia Albats (Editor-in-chief The New Times) and Alexandra Föderl-Schmid (Correspondent Süddeutsche Zeitung for Israel and the Palestine territories).
+The panel of judges for this year consists of chairman Sir Harold Evans (Editor-at-large at Reuters), Sylvie Kauffmann (editorial director Le Monde), Jørgen Ejbøl (Chairman Jyllands-Posten Foundation), Yevgenia Albats (Editor-in-chief The New Times) and Alexandra Föderl-Schmid (Correspondent Süddeutsche Zeitung for Israel and the Palestine territories).

 The winners will be announced during the award ceremony on May 23, which will take place in Warsaw at the Gazeta Wyborcza.